SymfonyCasts/api-platform3/sfcasts/custom-resource-item-provider.md

 `$quests = $this->createQuests()`, then
 `return $quests[$uriVariables['dayString']]` or `null` if it's not set.

-Remember: this works because the array uses `dayString` for each key so we could use that to fetch them.
+Remember: this works because the array uses `dayString` for each key.
 In a *real* app, we would want to do this more efficiently: it doesn't make sense to load *every* quest... just to return *one*.
 But for our test app, this will work fine.

 Ok, try that endpoint.
 Got it!
 One result.
-And if we try to a random date that *doesn't* exist... like "2013"... we get a 404.
+And if we try a random date that *doesn't* exist... like "2013"... we get a 404.
 API Platform sees that we returned `null` and it handled the 404 for us.

-Okay!
-We now have a fully functional state provider!
+We are now the proud parents of a fully functional state provider!
 Though we'll talk about this more soon - including topics like pagination.
-But next: let's shift our focus and create a *state processor* for our custom resource.
+But next: let's shift our focus to creating a *state processor* for our custom resource.